Estimated reading time: 19 minutes.

-The EOS 80D is Canon’s newest “intermediary-advanced” DSLR.
+October/2016 - The EOS 80D is Canon’s newest “intermediary-advanced” DSLR.
 Above the T6i (smaller and slower), and behind the 7D Mark II (larger and faster), the “#0D” line was the brand’s first “high-end, under US$2000” offering.
 Coming with a completely revamped spec list compared to the 70D (2013), what’s on the outside might feel familiar, but inside it’s all brand new: a recently developed 24MP CMOS sensor, maybe Canon’s best APS-C ever; a DIGIC6 CPU, the same found on the 5Ds/ 5DIV/ 7DII; a new all-cross-type 45-points phase-detection AF module; and Canon’s exclusive Dual Pixel, now with SERVO AF.
 A swivel touchscreen?
 Check!
 Wireless connection for photo transfer and remote control?
 Check!
 The 80D inherits most of the 70D features, as an all-around DSLR for travelers and families.
 But how does it hold itself in a 2016 market?
-With no 4K, no faster than 7fps shooting speed and without built-in IS, is the 80D dated as soon as it hit the shelves?
-Let’s find out!
+With no 4K, no more than 7fps speed, and without built-in IS, is the 80D dated as soon as it hit the shelves?

 At 13.9 x 10.5 x 7.8 cm of 730g of outside plastics and rubbers, the EOS 80D is a genuine “serious camera”, not too small to always be with you, but large enough to handle large lenses.
 With an aluminium structure surrounded by a polycarbonate shell, it’s one of Canon’s most durable cameras, and also one the lightest, nicer to hold than the heavier all-metal 1D/5D/7D.
 With sharp angles carved around the plastic body, it’s noticeable the attention to ergonomics on its design, with every control carefully separated by negative spaces; as if it was sculped to be hugged by your hands.
 It’s the first purchasing decision: if you’re looking for comfort, the 80D is perfect.